amplication/docs/docs/getting-started/first-app.md

 ## Step 6 - Commit Your Changes

 While working in Amplication your changes are saved automatically, but are not committed.
-Only committed changes will be included in the next version of your application.
+Only committed changes will be included in the next version of your generated application.

-In the _Pending Changes_ control in the main menu (left sidebar) you can see how many pending changes are waiting to be committed.
+In the _Pending Changes_ control in the right sidebar you can see the list of pending changes that are waiting to be committed.

 ![](./assets/pic8.1.png)